Skip to main content

 Server List Screen

-Registered servers can be checked in the list, and information such as server type / name / description / IP (or URL) / Port / modified date is displayed.
+Registered servers can be checked in the list, and information such as server type / name / description / IP (or URL) / port / last modified date is displayed.

 Server Modification